 And it’s everywhere, in tons of cosmetics.
 We’re sure you already know that!

 We all know that moisturized skin tans better than dry skin.
-So it’s a great idea to use moisturizing products like coconut oil even before you decide to get a tan.
-With hydrated skin, the tan looks more even and can be last longer.
+So it’s a great idea to use moisturizing products and natural oils such as coconut oil, even before you decide to get a tan.
+If your skin is hydrated, your tan will be more even, and potentially will last longer.

 Apart from moisturizing, it also has antimicrobial properties due to fatty acids like Lauric acid and Capric acid.
 Both of them help reduce different microorganisms that can cause, acne, folliculitis, and other skin infections.